srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

-Plugins can be of <type>s extractor or postprocessor. - Extractor plugins do not need to be enabled from the CLI and are automatically invoked when the input URL is suitable for it. - Extractor plugins take priority over builtin extractors. - Postprocessor plugins can be invoked using --use-postprocessor NAME.
+Plugins can be of <type>s extractor or postprocessor. - Extractor plugins do not need to be enabled from the CLI and are automatically invoked when the input URL is suitable for it. - Extractor plugins take priority over built-in extractors. - Postprocessor plugins can be invoked using --use-postprocessor NAME.

 Plugins are loaded from the namespace packages yt_dlp_plugins.extractor and yt_dlp_plugins.postprocessor.